CDCgov/cfa-epinow2-pipeline/README.md

 The [`Makefile`](Makefile) may be used to build containers and run the pipeline locally using:

-1. `make deps` builds a container image with all the dependencies required to build the R package.
+1. `make up` builds a container image with all the dependencies required to build the R package.
 1. `make build` builds the R package.
 1. `make interactive` launches the image in interactive mode.